acremona/glacier-anomalies-at-point-scale/sphinx/outlook.rst

 The algorithms are however capable of detecting such data gaps and returning a warning, so that missing displacements can be added by hand.
 This could be solved in the future by detecting color sequences.
 If the the predefined color sequence is also implemented, displacements could even be backtracked for cases where tapes from the first image have already moved out of sight.
 There is already an inactive color detection function in the first algorithm, which however does not work reliably.
 It will be very challenging to implement reliable color detection because in some lighting conditions, the colors are not even detectable by human eye.
 Under no circumstances should this function interfere with the continuous displacement calculations, as these few, unavoidable errors in colour recognition reduce the amount of detected tapes and thus generally reduce the stability of both algorithms.
 Given that these data gaps occur very rarely and a manual correction is generally not a lot of effort and less error-prone, it must be asked whether such an effort is worthwhile.

-Possible Improvements with Differeent Tape Colors
+Possible Improvements with Different Tape Colors
 --------------------------------------------------

 Some tapes are easier to detect than others.
 Especially white and gray tapes are problematic due to their low contrast to the background and no color saturation.
 Also tapes with texture filling (yellow with black stripes) are not ideal.
 Contrast and saturation are the most important characteristics the tapes should have.
 Therefore, the stability of both algorithms can be increased by replacing problematic colors with red, blue, yellow or green tapes.
 However, it must also be mentioned that this is a direct conflict with the time gap problem.
 If the number of unique colours in the sequence decreases, the possibilities to trace back displacements from time gaps also decrease.